 Jalapeño peppers too mild still?
 Another thing to try to correct the jalapeños not getting hot is to leave them on the plant until the fruit has fully matured and is a red color.

-When jalapeño peppers are not hot, another solution may be in the fertilizer you use.
+When jalapeño peppers aren’t hot, another solution may be in the fertilizer you use.
 Refrain from using fertilizer high in nitrogen since nitrogen encourages foliage growth, which sucks the energy from fruit production.
-Try feeding with potassium/phosphorus based fertilizer like fish emulsion, kelp or rock phosphate to alleviate the “jalapeño peppers are too mild” matter.
+Try feeding with potassium/phosphorus based fertilizer like fish emulsion, kelp, or rock phosphate to alleviate the “jalapeño peppers are too mild” matter.
 Also, fertilizing generously tends to make jalapeño peppers too mild, so hold back on fertilizing.
-Again, the idea of stressing the pepper plant so it produces more capsaicin concentrated in fewer peppers equals hotter fruit.
+Stressing the pepper plant leads to more capsaicin concentrated in fewer peppers, which equals hotter fruit.

-Another thought to fix this perplexing problem is to add a bit of Epsom salt to the soil — say about 1-2 tablespoons per gallon of soil.
+Another thought to fix this perplexing problem is to add a bit of Epsom salt to the soil — say about 1-2 tablespoons per gallon (15 to 30 mL per 7.5 L) of soil.
 This will enrich the soil with the magnesium and sulfur peppers require.
 You may also want to try adjusting the pH of your soil.
 Hot peppers thrive in a soil pH range of 6.5 to a neutral 7.0.

 Cross pollination may also be a factor in creating jalapeño peppers that are too mild.
 When chili plants are grouped too close together, cross pollination may occur and subsequently alter the heat level of each particular fruit.
 Wind and insects carry the pollen from one variety of pepper to another, contaminating the hot peppers with pollen from peppers lower on the Scoville scale and rendering them a milder version and vice versa.
 To prevent this, plant the different varieties of peppers far away from each other.